-Declaration of Intent to Submit a New or Renewal Application or Reallocation Application requested to notify the Tulsa CoC of the intent to either submit projects for renewal or to release project funds to CoC for reallocated funding applications.
-Notifications must be submitted by email to TulsaCoCNOFA@homebaseccc.org by the date indicated in the 2022 Local Process Timeline.
+Declaration of Intent to Submit a New or Renewal Application or Reallocation Application projects are requested to notify the Tulsa CoC of the intent to either submit projects for renewal, to release project funds to CoC for reallocated funding applications, or for new projects if allowed by the NOFO.
+Notifications must be submitted by email to TulsaCoCNOFA@homebaseccc.org by the date indicated in the Local Process Timeline.
 Organizations that release funds from an existing project shall be given the right of first refusal for those funds if applying for a new eligible project.
 Otherwise, reallocation shall be based on standard competitive factors.

-Organizations with currently funded CoC projects and those that plan to submit applications for new projects are
+Organizations with currently funded CoC projects and those that plan to submit applications for new

-Submission of a Renewal Application is not a guarantee of Tier 1 priority ranking in the local CoC application.
+For the annual competition, submission of a Renewal Application is not a guarantee of Tier 1 priority ranking in the local CoC application.
 CoC Project Review Panel Members shall review all project applications using CoC-approved scoring criteria and selection priorities to determine ranking order.
-Only renewal projects verified and submitted in the FY2022 Grants Inventory Worksheet registration in E-snaps shall be considered for renewal funding.
+Only renewal projects verified and submitted in the current Grants Inventory Worksheet registration in e-snaps shall be considered for renewal funding.

-In light of the possibility of reallocated funding and the availability of new bonus funding, the Tulsa City & County CoC will post on the Tulsa CoC website and distribute to the AWH4T contact list a request for applications (RFA).
+In light of the possibility of reallocated funding and the availability of new or new bonus funding, the Tulsa City & County CoC will post on the Tulsa CoC website and distribute to the AWH4T contact list a request for applications (RFA).